priyalbhatewara123/SHE--Live-Without-Fear/CONTRIBUTING.md

 * Issues would be tagged as Easy, Medium, Hard.
 Scores would be assigned on the difficulty of Issue you solve.
 * For frontend changes kindly share screenshots of your work before sending a PR.

+👀Make sure your code works before submitting it :D

 🔸 For any queries or discussions, please drop a message in our JWOC discord server!

 # Getting Started👩‍💻👨‍💻